 The bill was also promoted as a boon to the working poor—six million lowincome taxpayers will be taken off the tax rolls entirely—while remaining “revenue-neutral,” i.e., providing neither more nor less income to the government.
 But those who have had high expectations for the bill are in for a shock.
 Not only does it amount to a substantial tax cut for many of the rich, but it also contains hidden dangers to the idea of equal opportunity in America.

-The new bill replaces the current system of fourteen tax brackets ranging from 11 percent to 50 percent with only two tax brackets, 15 percent and 28 percent.
-But the new law is a gift to the rich unmatched since Calvin Coolidge pushed through a 24 percent top rate for 1929.
+The new bill replaces the current system of fourteen tax brackets ranging from 11 percent to 50 percent with only two tax brackets, 15 percent and 28 percent.1 This is a clear step backward for the progressive idea of taxation—that the rich should pay a greater share of the tax burden.
+The current system is only mildly progressive, because many upper-income taxpayers have used deductions and shelters to pay less than their nominal rate of tax.2 But the new law is a gift to the rich unmatched since Calvin Coolidge pushed through a 24 percent top rate for 1929.
 In the new law, the top rate also extends far down into the middle class; single taxpayers begin paying a marginal 28 percent on every dollar earned over $17,850.
 Thus, for example, a science researcher making $22,000 a year pays the same 28 percent marginal tax rate as Lee Iacocca, who makes over $1,000,000 a year.

 This article is available to online subscribers only.

 Please choose from one of the options below to access this article: